riceissa/material-conditional/source.md

 the essay.
 The basic idea of the distinction is that an implication is supposedly a meta-linguistic statement involving quoted versions of propositions.
-For example, we might say that "The Moon is made of cheese" implies "$1 + 1 = 3$".
+For example, we might say that "The Moon is made of cheese" implies "$1 + 1 = 3$" (notice the quote marks).
 It would feel ungrammatical to use unquoted versions of the two involved propositions, i.e., to say that the Moon is made of cheese implies $1 + 1 = 3$.

-On the other hand, a conditional statement is made inside the object-language and uses unquoted versions of the two involved propositions; it's simply a what is called a _connective_, like "and" and "or".
-So we would say that if the Moon is made of cheese, then $1 + 1 = 3$, rather than saying that if "the Moon is made of cheese" then "$1 + 1 = 3$".
-However, other authors elide this distinction and use "material conditional" and "material implication" interchangeably.
-In mathematical logic, _is_ an actually important distinction between the material conditional and semantic consequence, where the latter is meta-linguistic and is denoted by the symbol $\models$.
-For these reasons, to avoid confusion it is best to use only the terms "material conditional" and "semantic consequence", as these have unambiguous meanings.
+    On the other hand, a
+conditional statement is made inside the object-language and uses unquoted versions of the two involved propositions; it's simply a what is called a _connective_, like "and" and "or".
+So we would say that if the Moon is made of cheese, then $1 + 1 = 3$, rather than saying that if "the Moon is made of cheese" then "$1 + 1 = 3$" (the latter statement feels ungrammatical).

+    However, other
+authors elide this distinction and use "material conditional" and "material implication" interchangeably.
+In mathematical logic, there _is_ an actually important distinction between the material conditional and semantic consequence, where the latter is meta-linguistic and is denoted by the symbol $\models$.
+For these reasons, to avoid confusion it is best to use only the terms "material conditional" and "semantic consequence", as these have unambiguous meanings (whereas "material implication" could possibly mean the material conditional in some contexts and semantic consequence in other contexts).
 For more information, see [this post](https://gowers.wordpress.com/2011/09/28/basic-logic-connectives-implies/) by Tim Gowers and section 18.8(b) in Peter Smith's book